paulovitin/SymfonyBricks/doc/index.md

 # SymfonyBricks Documentation

-The [doc](doc) folder contains the documentation about the whole SymfonyBricks project: everything related to SymfonyBricks can be found here.
+The doc/ folder contains the documentation about the whole SymfonyBricks project: everything related to SymfonyBricks can be found here.

 ## Index